New Landlord? The beginner’s guide to renting out your home

 As a landlord, you have specific legal, moral and practical responsibilities when renting out your property.
 After all, you’re providing someone with a home, a great thing to do for another person or family, but it shouldn’t be taken lightly.

 Your priority should be your legal responsibilities as a landlord.
 These laws are in place to protect you and your tenant.
-Abide by them all, and there’s a very good chance that the home you provide for your tenant will be safe and comfortable.
+Abide by them all, and there’s a perfect chance that the home you provide for your tenant will be safe and comfortable.

-This is a non-negotiable requirement of being a landlord, but it’s also usually a requirement of landlord insurance.
+This is a non-negotiable requirement of being a landlord, but it’s usually a landlord insurance requirement.
 If you don’t perform this check and service your central heating system once a year, there’s a good chance your insurance will be declared invalid in the event of a claim.

 All of the electrical installations and fixings in your property must be checked regularly by a qualified electrical engineer.
 You must also arrange portable appliance testing (PAT) for all of the electrical appliances you provide to your tenant, including washing machines, toasters and kettles.